openmc-dev/openmc/docs/source/methods/introduction.rst

   - Initialize the pseudorandom number generator.

-  - Read the contiuous-energy or multi-group cross section data specified in the problem.
+  - Read the continuous-energy or multi-group cross section data specified in the problem.

   - If using a special energy grid treatment such as a union energy grid or